 Did you know that according to research only 15% of employees are engaged in their work?
-An employees relationship to her leader as the highest influence on work engagement.
+An employee's relationship with her leader has the highest influence on work engagement.

-Digitalizaiton and robotization will increase work efficiency and widely influence our lives.
+Digitalization and robotization will increase work efficiency and widely influence our lives.
 These trends will also change leadership in many ways.
-In a more complex world, empathy and the ability to listen are sought after attributes in leadership.
-Over time we will experience a shift where a leader’s role is to service the organization and enable other people’s success.
-Traditional hierarchies make room for self-organizaiton.
+In a more complex world, empathy and the ability to listen are sought-after attributes in leadership.
+Over time we will experience a shift where a leader’s role is to serve the organization and enable other people’s success.
+Traditional hierarchies make room for self-organization.

 CRM's have transformed how we manage our customer relationships.
 We want to do the same for leadership.

-For organizations there is a wide range of software available for business and organizational development.
-During the past years, the greatest development has taken place in software used in the customer interface, such as CRM systems, e-commerce and marketing automation.
+For organizations, there is a wide range of software available for business and organizational development.
+During the past years, the greatest development has taken place in software used in the customer interface, such as CRM systems, e-commerce, and marketing automation.
 However, in terms of employee experience, HR and leadership, this development has only begun.
-Although leaders play a key role in creating the employee experience, there really aren’t that many digital solutions that can help them in their day-to-day work.
-We want to do the same to leadership as CRM systems did to sales, marketing and customer service.
+Although leaders play a key role in creating the employee experience, there aren’t that many digital solutions that can help them in their day-to-day work.
+We want to do the same to leadership as CRM systems did to sales, marketing, and customer service.

-We believe that there is a huge untapped potential in developing our interaction models and herein lies also the key solving many of the challenges in working life.
-If we can influence organisations to have better interactions and increase engagement, we can influence the lives of numerous people and bring stability, continuity and support in an ever changing work environment.
+We believe that there is a huge untapped potential in developing our interaction models and herein lies also the key to solving many of the challenges in working life.
+If we can influence organizations to have better interactions and increase engagement, we can influence the lives of numerous people and bring stability, continuity, and support in an ever-changing work environment.

 This is why we created Humbol.